ZhiQiu976/MIMIC-Predictive-Modeling/README.md

     * Provide information about hospital utilizations, such as hospital bed occupancy and other key resources as a clinical decision system
     * Predict clinicians of the mortality rate of patients at the admission of hospital so health providers can be well informed as they perform clinical procedures
     * Display the predictions by dashboard and inform the clinicians of the overall trend of hospital utilizations. (if time allows)
+* Decrease the risk of adverse hospital-acquired events, and improve scheduling and satisfaction for patients

 - Data Product
     - Report (e.g. auto-generated PDF)
     - Dashboard (if time allows)